 On the coiled bristle brushes you want to look for as tight of a weave as possible.
 The stiffer and tighter the bristles are woven, the more durable and effective the brush will be.

 For most products I recommend looking at the price, but the price difference between a top end brush and a low end brush is very small; you’re looking at around $20 for the former and $10 on average for the latter.
-It’s generally better to shell out the extra money for a vastly superior brush unless you’re really in a pinch.
+It’s generally better to shell out the extra money for a vastly superior brush and grill cleaners unless you’re really in a pinch.